 Bangladesh Incident in 2023

 In July 2023, during an ODI match against Bangladesh in Dhaka, Harmanpreet reacted strongly after being given out LBW.
 She hit the stumps with her bat in frustration.
-After the match, she also criticized the umpires.
-As a result, she was fined 75 percent of her match fee, received four demerit points, and was suspended for two matches.
-It was the first Level 2 code of conduct breach for a woman cricketer.
+After the match, she also criticised the umpires.
+As a result, she was fined 75 per cent of her match fee, received four demerit points, and was suspended for two matches.
+It was the first Level 2 code of conduct breach for a women’s cricketer.
 She later admitted that she lost control in the moment.

 Spirit of Cricket Debate in 2022

-In 2022, during a match against England, Deepti Sharma ran out Charlie Dean at the non striker’s end.
+In 2022, during a match against England, Deepti Sharma ran out Charlie Dean at the non-striker’s end.
 The dismissal was within the rules, but it led to debate about the spirit of the game.
 Harmanpreet supported her teammate and said the action was legal.
-England players and supporters criticized the move, while many in India defended it.
+England players and supporters criticised the move, while many in India defended it.
 Harmanpreet stood firm on her position and backed the decision.

 WBBL Incident in 2021